A Visual Journey Through the Monarch Life Cycle

 How You Can Help

-We can all help by educating others and planting milkweed.
 If you’d like to learn which species are native to your area and purchase plants, Monarch Watch’s Milkweed Market, the Xerces Society’s Project Milkweed or NWF’sAmerican Beauties native plant program are great places to start.
 There are some additional things gardeners can do to help prepare monarchs for their migration.